 The proximity of mosquito vector breeding sites to human habitation is a significant risk factor for chikungunya as well as for other diseases that these species transmit.
 Prevention and control relies heavily on reducing the number of natural and artificial water-filled container habitats that support breeding of the mosquitoes.
 This requires mobilization of affected communities.
 During outbreaks, insecticides may be sprayed to kill flying mosquitoes, applied to surfaces in and around containers where the mosquitoes land, and used to treat water in containers to kill the immature larvae.

 For protection during outbreaks of chikungunya, clothing which minimizes skin exposure to the day-biting vectors is advised.
 Repellents can be applied to exposed skin or to clothing in strict accordance with product label instructions.
 Repellents should contain DEET (N, N-diethyl-3-methylbenzamide), IR3535 (3-[N-acetyl-N-butyl]-aminopropionic acid ethyl ester) or icaridin (1-piperidinecarboxylic acid, 2-(2-hydroxyethyl)-1-methylpropylester).
-For those who sleep during the daytime, particularly young children, or sick or older people, insecticide treated mosquito nets afford good protection.
+For those who sleep during the daytime, particularly young children, or sick or older people, insecticide-treated mosquito nets afford good protection.
 Mosquito coils or other insecticide vaporizers may also reduce indoor biting.

-Basic precautions should be taken by people traveling to risk areas and these include use of repellents, wearing long sleeves and pants and ensuring rooms are fitted with screens to prevent mosquitoes from entering.
+Basic precautions should be taken by people travelling to risk areas and these include use of repellents, wearing long sleeves and pants and ensuring rooms are fitted with screens to prevent mosquitoes from entering.

 Chikungunya occurs in Africa, Asia and the Indian subcontinent.
 Human infections in Africa have been at relatively low levels for a number of years, but in 1999–2000 there was a large outbreak in the Democratic Republic of the Congo, and in 2007 there was an outbreak in Gabon.

 Starting in February 2005, a major outbreak of chikungunya occurred in islands of the Indian Ocean.
 A large number of imported cases in Europe were associated with this outbreak, mostly in 2006 when the Indian Ocean epidemic was at its peak.
 A large outbreak of chikungunya in India occurred in 2006 and 2007.
 Several other countries in South-East Asia were also affected.
-Since 2005, India, Indonesia, Thailand, Maldives and Myanmar have reported over 1.9 million cases.
+Since 2005, India, Indonesia, Maldives, Myanmar and Thailand have reported over 1.9 million cases.
 In 2007 transmission was reported for the first time in Europe, in a localized outbreak in north-eastern Italy.
 There were 197 cases recorded during this outbreak and it confirmed that mosquito-borne outbreaks by Ae.
 Albopictus are plausible in Europe.

 More about disease vectors